degutos/k8s-cka/notes/introduction.md

 Save it to a file, make necessary changes to the file (for example, adding more replicas) and then create the deployment.

+Create pod using dry-run to create a yaml file

+$ kubectl run redis --image=redis --dry-run=client -o yaml > pod.yaml

+To execute the yaml file and create a pod

+$ kubectl apply -f pod.yaml

+How to edit pod while Running

+$ kubectl edit pod redis

 ```